Five Steps to Negotiating a Raise

 If your job description has changed over the past year, or you've taken on added responsibilities, include those with your list of accomplishments.
 If you've recently completed training, received credentials or obtained an advanced degree that will benefit your employer, make sure to point that out as well.
 To drive home your case, you might want to make copies of any e-mails, memos or notes you've received from higher-ups, clients or colleagues that praise your performance, advises Teena Rose, president of Résumé to Referral, a résumé writing service provider.

 Remember: your pay raise is based on your contribution to the company.
 Do not bring your personal financial situation into the discussion at all -- your boss doesn't care that your rent has gone up, you've got a wedding to pay for or you're expecting a new baby.
 When handing out raises, he or she only cares about the bottom line of the company.
 You should only ask for a raise if you feel you truly deserve it -- not because you need it.

 2. Find out how your salary compares.
 You'll need to tell your boss exactly how much you'd like to get paid.
 When you know what others in your field are paid and what your position is worth, you can use that figure as a starting point for negotiations.
-Use our salary comparison calculator to find median salary information for jobs in your particular metro area.

 3. Consider negotiating benefits and perks.
 A raise doesn't have to come in dollar signs.
 So before entering negotiations, think of other areas you are willing to negotiate such as vacation time, flexible work hours, stock options or tuition reimbursement.
 You might also consider bargaining for the right to telecommute, a more prestigious title or a week at a professional conference in Hawaii, suggests career coach Marty Nemko.